-Exploration companies such as Lake Resources NL are funded exclusively by share capital.
-The Company has no debt.
-The Company's capital comprises share capital supported by financial assets.
+Exploration companies such as Lake Resources NL are funded primarily by share capital.
+The Company's capital comprises share capital supported by financial assets and financial liabilities.

 Management controls the capital of the Company to ensure it can fund its operations and continue as a going concern.
 Capital management policy is to fund exploration activities by way of equity.
 No dividend will be paid whilst the Company is in its exploration stage.
 There are no externally imposed capital requirements.
 There have been no changes in capital management policies since the prior year.